Four-manifolds, geometries and knots: -Actions and foliations by circles

-In particular, a complex surface has a foliation by circles if and only if it admits one of the above geometries.
-Thus it must be Hopf, hyperelliptic, Inoue of type $S^\pm_{N\dots }$, Kodaira, minimal properly elliptic, ruled over an elliptic curve or a torus.
+If a complex surface is foliated by circles it admits one of the above geometries, and so it must be Hopf, hyperelliptic, Inoue of type $S^\pm_{N\dots }$, Kodaira, minimal properly elliptic, ruled over an elliptic curve or a torus.
 With the exception of some algebraic minimal properly elliptic surfaces and the ruled surfaces over elliptic curves with $w_2\not=0$ all such surfaces admit $S^1$-actions without fixed points.

 Conversely, the total space $E$ of an $S^1$-orbifold bundle $\xi$ over a geometric 3-orbifold is geometric, except when the base $B$ has geometry $\mathbb{H}^3$ or $\widetilde{\mathbb{SL}}$ and the characteristic class $c(\xi)$ has infinite order.
 More generally, $E$ has a (proper) geometric decomposition if and only if $B$ is a $\widetilde{\mathbb{SL}}$-orbifold and $c(\xi)$ has finite order or $B$ has a (proper) geometric decomposition and the restrictions of $c(\xi)$ to the hyperbolic pieces of $B$ each have finite order.